vncsmyrnk/zsh-config/README.md

 - `completion` is mapped to `$ZSH/custom/completions`
 - `home` is mapped to `$HOME`

+[stow](https://www.gnu.org/software/stow/) is used for creating the symbolic links.

 ## Usage

 _zsh scripts_ stored in the `home` folder must be executable via `util` command.
 Example: